 ACHIEVABILITY (in liaison with landowners, and including viability) Comments Site Score (R/A/G) Evidence submitted to support site deliverability?
 (Yes/ No) (Additional information to be included as appropriate) Statement from promoter confirming that the site is deliverable.
 Green Are on-site/ off-site improvements likely to be required if the site is allocated? (e.g., physical, community, GI) No Green Has the site promoter confirmed that the delivery of the required affordable housing contribution is viable?
 Statement from promoter confirming that the site is viable.
 Green Are there any associated public benefits proposed as part of delivery of the site?
-No relating to landscape have been noted.
+No

 The site is considered a suitable option for residential development, subject to achieving satisfactory access.
 The site relates well to existing services and existing development in the settlement.
-Comments boundary which separates the site from the allocation.